jpisula/Repositories_Application/README.md

 # Repositories_Application
-The application that allows to get info about user's github repositories which were updated after chosen date.
+The application that allows to get info about user's github repositories which were updated after chosen date. <br>
 Author: Jakub Pisula

 Install tutorial: